Intensive Outpatient Treatment

 Does Insurance Cover the Costs of IOP Treatment

 Insurance may cover some or all of your IOP treatment.
 Inpatient or residential treatment options are usually covered for one to six weeks, depending on your plan.
 After a certain amount of time, you may be expected to transfer to an outpatient program, which can include an IOP.
-Some plans may cover partial hospitalization programs, which means you attend a rigorous program about five days week.
+Some plans may cover partial hospitalization programs, which means you attend a rigorous program about five days a week.

 Insurance plans generally expect outpatient care to include: